ferrarimarco/home-lab/README.md

 the following environment variables:

-- `GOOGLE_CLOUD_PROJECT`: Google Cloud project ID that will contain the resources for the container image building pipeline.
+- `GOOGLE_CLOUD_PROJECT`: Google Cloud project ID that will contain the resources for the provisioning pipeline.
 - `GOOGLE_APPLICATION_CREDENTIALS`: path to the default Google Cloud credentials.
 - `ORGANIZATION_ID`: Google Cloud organization ID at the root of the hierarchy.